Jean Tinguely: Life

 In 1971, he married his second wife Niki de Saint Phalle with whom he collaborated on several artistic projects, such as the Hon – en katedral or Le Cyclop.
 Tinguely and Saint Phalle collaborated artistically for over three decades.

 Tinguely died of heart failure in 1991 at the age of 66 in the Inselspital in Bern.

 Legacy

 There have been three major retrospectives of Tinguely's work in the last few decades, firstly in 1987 at the Palazzo Grassi In 1987 in Venice, secondly the "Jean Tinguely: Machine Spectacle" at the Stedelijk Museum in Amsterdam which ran from October 2016 until March 2017, and thirdly at the Hangar PirelliBicocca in Milan from the fall of 2024 into the early winter of 2025.

 Jean Tinguely centennial exhibitions in Geneva and Paris

-To mark one hundred years since the kinetic sculptor’s birth, twin exhibitions honor Jean Tinguely’s playful, machine‑based art.
-Geneva’s Musée Rath focuses on rarely exhibited drawings and fountain designs, while Paris’s Grand Palais showcases major works like the Stravinsky Fountain.
+To mark one hundred years since the kinetic sculptor’s birth, twin exhibitions were mounted to honor Tinguely’s playful, machine‑based art.
+Geneva’s Musée Rath focused on rarely exhibited drawings and fountain designs, while Paris’s Grand Palais showcased major works like the Stravinsky Fountain.